- Why a RI Life Index?

 Working in concert with experts at Siena College Research Institute, researchers at the Brown University School of Public Health designed and oversaw the survey.
 The principal survey methodologist for the RI Life Index is Melissa Clark, Ph.D., Professor of Health Services, Policy and Practice, Associate Dean for Education, and Director of the Survey Research Center, Brown University School of Public Health.

 The survey featured three sets of questions about respondents’ perceptions of their communities.
 One set of questions asked respondents to rate statements about their communities in terms of whether the statement was completely descriptive, somewhat descriptive, not very descriptive, or not descriptive at all.
 A second set of questions asked respondents to rate how likely each aspect of life was for a typical person living in their community—very likely, somewhat likely, somewhat unlikely, or very unlikely.
 The third set of questions asked respondents about housing availability and affordability.
-We also included questions about programs and services for children and older Rhode Islanders and questions about respondents’ actual experiences around food security, economic situation, confidence in managing health problems, reasons for not seeing a doctor, access to technology, confidence in using technology, and reasons for not having high-speed internet access at home.
+We also included questions about programs and services for children and older Rhode Islanders and questions about respondents’ actual experiences around food security, economic situation, confidence in managing health problems, and confidence in using technology

 How were phone numbers obtained?